totigm/JS-utils/README.md

 # JS utils

-This is a collection of JavaScript snippets
+This is a collection of JavaScript snippets.

 ## [camelCase](./utils/camelCase.js)